 On October 5, 2011 we licensed the rights to the adoptive cell therapy from the National Institute of Health and to a manufacturing process for Contego (initially for Stage IV metastatic melanoma) that we intend to develop to enable us to make the adoptive cell therapy available to a larger number of patients.
 The license agreement required us to pay the NIH approximately \$723,000 of upfront licensing fees and expense reimbursements in 2011.
 In addition, we will have to pay royalties of six percent (6%) of net sales (subject to certain annual minimum royalty payments), a percentage of revenues from sublicensing arrangements, and lump sum benchmark royalty payments on the achievement of certain clinical and regulatory milestones for each of the various indications and other direct costs incurred by NIH pursuant to the agreement.
-During the period ending June 30, 2012, the Company recognized a total of \$616,000 in research and development expenses for costs reimbursed to NIH pursuant to the agreement.
+During the period ending September 30, 2012, the Company recognized a total of \$616,000 in research and development expenses for costs reimbursed to NIH pursuant to the agreement.
 We also have to make certain benchmark payments to the NIH based on the development and commercial release of licensed products using the technology underlying the License Agreement.
 If we achieve all benchmarks for metastatic melanoma, up to and including the product's first commercial sale in the United States, the total amount of such benchmark payments will be \$6,050,000 for the melanoma indication.
 The benchmark payments for the other three indications, if all benchmarks are achieved, will be \$6,050,000 for ovarian cancer, \$12,100,000 for breast cancer, and \$12,100,000 for colorectal cancer.
 Accordingly, if we achieve all benchmarks for all four licensed indications, the aggregate amount of benchmark royalty payments that we will have to make to NIH will be \$36,300,000.

-During the three months ended June 30, 2012 there were no net sales subject to certain annual minimum royalty payments, a percentage of revenues from sublicensing arrangements.
+During the three months ended September 30, 2012 there were no net sales subject to certain annual minimum royalty payments, a percentage of revenues from sublicensing arrangements.
 In addition there were no benchmarks or milestones achieved that would require payment under the lump sum benchmark royalty payments on the achievement of certain clinical and regulatory milestones for each of the various indications.
-During the six months ended June 30, 2012 the Company accrued \$616,000 of direct expense reimburses, such as legal costs associated with patents, incurred by the NIH in performing on the licensing agreement.
+During the nine months ended September 30, 2012 the Company accrued \$616,000 of direct expense reimburses, such as legal costs associated with patents, incurred by the NIH in performing on the licensing agreement.
 Such costs are reimbursable from the Company to the NIH pursuant to the terms of the licensing agreement.
-The company is in constant communication with the NIH and has been informed that the NIH is not seeking immediate repayment at this time.
+The entire amount is past due and there is no assurance that we will be able to make the required payment in the future and that the NIH will not exercise their right to terminate the agreement.
 The costs are included in Accrued expenses - National Institute of Health on the accompanying balance sheet and in research and development in the accompanying statement of operations.
-Other then royalties and benchmark expenses as described above and the aforementioned direct expense reimbursements there are no additional future obligations associated with the license.
+Other than the royalties and benchmark expenses as described above and the aforementioned direct expense reimbursements there are no additional future obligations associated with the license.